qbic-pipelines/vcftocounts/docs/output.md

 ### Rename Samples

 To make enable the comparison of the finalized CSV files, `bcftools reheader` can be enabled to rename the variant sample name from the generic name given by the variant caller to a custom label given with the samplesheet.
+Can be turned off with `--rename false`.

 ### Merge VCFs

 To enable comparison of different variant callers or variant calling pipelines, all VCFs that come from the same sample are merged based on the sample ID submitted by the user.

+### Remove IDs

+Removes entries in the `ID` field of the VCF using `bcftools annotate -x ID` to prepare for matrix conversion.
+If the entries are not removed, the R script will use available IDs instead of chromosome + position to map the variants.
+Can be turned off with `--removeIDs false`.

 ### Convert to matrix